rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-17-08128590603b49cd-listing-of-new-debt-securities-of-national-bank-for-financing-infrastructure-and.md

 source: bse
 stocks: []
 tags:
+- bond
 - debt-securities
+- infrastructure-finance
 - listing
+- nbfid
 - private-placement
-- nbfid
-- bonds
-- infrastructure-finance
 title: Listing of New Debt Securities of National Bank for Financing Infrastructure and Development
 ---